AADYA-ARORA/MedFocusClip/README.md

 In the figure, the left image is generated by SAM2, and the right image is generated by the SAM Adapter.
 The SAM2 mask significantly outperforms the SAM Adapter in terms of classification accuracy.

-### 2. Using SAM Adapter vs SAM2
-We replaced SAM2 with the SAM Adapter to see its effect on performance.
-The results showed a marginal decrease in accuracy, indicating that SAM2's sophisticated segmentation is better suited for medical imagery.

 ---

 ## 📁 Datasets
-MedFocusCLIP has been evaluated on the following datasets:
+MedFocusCLIP has been evaluated on a variety of medical datasets:
 - [COVID-19 Dataset](https://example.com)
 - [Lung Disease Dataset](https://example.com)
 - [Brain Tumor Dataset](https://example.com)